jtlapp/node-cleanup/README.md

 nodeCleanup() installs a function that performs cleanup activities just before the node process exits.
 The cleanup function runs when the process exits normally, when the user presses *ctrl-C*, and when an exception is uncaught.
 The caller may specify the termination messages to use.

+You may call nodeCleanup() multiple times to install multiple cleanup handlers, but only the messages provided with the first call get used.

 ```js
 var nodeCleanup = require('node-cleanup');